 - Water Bottle (Nalgene recommended, must have 2-3 Liters combined)

-- Water Bladder* Camelback type – note disposable plastic bottles are not allowed on the mountain per National Park regulations
+- Water Bladder Camelback type – note disposable plastic bottles are not allowed on the mountain due to National Park regulations

 - Towel, lightweight, quick-dry (optional)